 On your own land, yes – no permission is required.
 On other private land, you technically need the landowner’s consent, though in practice no one has ever been prosecuted in the UK for scattering ashes without it.
 The stronger reason to seek permission is practical: it avoids distress if someone challenges you in the moment, and for locations you might want to return to, it creates goodwill.

-On open access land where there is no realistic way to identify and contact the landowner, most people proceed respectfully and discreetly — and no issues arise.
+On open access land where there’s no realistic way to identify and contact the landowner, most people proceed respectfully and discreetly – and no issues arise.

 Can I scatter ashes in a national park?

 Yes, in most cases.
-National park authorities in England and Wales (such as the Lake District, Peak District, and Dartmoor National Park Authority) do not prohibit scattering ashes and generally take a sympathetic approach.
-The national park doesn’t own most of the land within its boundary — land ownership is split between private estates, the National Trust, Forestry England, local authorities, and others.
-So the principle of seeking landowner permission still applies, though it’s rarely refused.
+National park authorities in England and Wales – such as the Lake District, Peak District, and Dartmoor – do not prohibit scattering ashes and generally take a sympathetic approach.
+The national park doesn’t own most of the land within its boundary; land ownership is split between private estates, the National Trust, Forestry England, local authorities, and others.
+The principle of seeking landowner permission still applies, though it’s rarely refused.

 Does scattering ashes at sea require any notification?

-No. Unlike the USA, where the EPA requires notification after scattering ashes at sea, there is no notification requirement in the UK.
-Simply follow the environmental guidance: avoid busy beaches and bathing areas, scatter close to the surface, and don’t place non-biodegradable items in the water.
+No. Unlike the US, where the EPA requires notification within 30 days of scattering ashes at sea, there is no notification requirement in the UK.
+Follow the environmental guidance: avoid busy beaches and bathing areas, scatter close to the surface, and don’t place non-biodegradable items in the water.

 What happens if I want to move scattered ashes later?